Explore Wainuiomata Regional Park: Your Ultimate Nature Escape

 Are Pets Allowed in Wainuiomata Regional Park?

-Yes, pets are allowed in Wainuiomata Regional Park, but you must follow the pet policies.
-Keep your dog on a leash at all times to ensure safety and protect local wildlife.
+Yes, pets are permitted in Wainuiomata Regional Park, but strict pet policies apply.
+Dogs must be kept on a leash at all times to protect wildlife and ensure safety for all visitors.

 Is There an Entry Fee for the Park?